-Zeolites are chemically and thermally stable minerals that retain their adsorption and catalytic properties in chemically aggressive environments and at high temperatures compromising their crystalline without framework. distinctive feature aluminosilicate materials is their high potential for modification and activation, which significantly alters their properties.
-Treatment with acidic and alkaline solutions (acids, bases, salt solutions, and certain organic compounds) enables the adjustment of zeolite surface characteristics for specific applications, as such activation allows for the regulation of the acidity and basicity of the aluminosilicate Consequently, matrix. activation and modification of zeolites facilitate the formation of various active sites, including Brønsted and Lewis acid-base centers.
+Zeolites are chemically and thermally stable minerals that retain their adsorption and catalytic properties in chemically aggressive environments and at high temperatures without compromising their crystalline framework. distinctive feature А of aluminosilicate materials is their high potential for modification and activation, which significantly alters their properties.
+Treatment with acidic and alkaline solutions (acids, bases, salt solutions, and certain organic compounds) enables the adjustment of zeolite surface characteristics for specific applications, as such activation allows for the regulation of the acidity and basicity of the aluminosilicate matrix.
+Consequently, activation and modification of zeolites facilitate the formation of various active sites, including Brønsted and Lewis acid-base centers.
 These active centers govern the interaction between the adsorbate and the adsorbent and are among the key factors determining the widespread application of zeolites in various processes [5,6].
 The formation of acid-activated H-form zeolites is also accompanied by decationization and delocalization processes while preserving the crystalline structure of the mineral.

-The modification of zeolites with metal-based species is an effective approach for enhancing their sorption properties, particularly for the removal of heavy metals from aqueous solutions.
+The modification of zeolites with metalbased species is an effective approach for enhancing their sorption properties, particularly for the removal of heavy metals from aqueous solutions.
 In a study [7], natural Iranian zeolite (clinoptilolite) was modified with cobalt hexacyanoferrate nanoparticle rods.
 The adsorption capacity of the modified zeolite toward Cd(II) was reported to be 51 mg/g.

 In another study [1], natural zeolites from Georgian deposits (mordenite and clinoptilolite) were treated to improve their performance for adsorption wastewater purification.
-It was demonstrated that these natural zeolites exhibit high thermal stability acid resistance even after and modification, while their synthesized H-forms possess a high concentration of active sites.
-The obtained results confirmed the effectiveness of acid-activated natural zeolites in the adsorption-based removal of certain pharmaceutically active pollutants wastewater.
+It was demonstrated that these natural zeolites exhibit high thermal stability even and acid resistance after acid modification, while their synthesized H-forms possess a high concentration of active sites.
+The obtained results confirmed the effectiveness of acid-activated natural zeolites in the adsorption-based removal of certain pharmaceutically active pollutants from wastewater.

-The environmental applications of zeolites were also highlighted in a study [8], where they were utilized for the catalytic conversion of carbon dioxide, which is crucial for carbon capture, storage, and utilization, as well as for reducing CO_2 emissions.
+The environmental applications of zeolites were also highlighted in a study [8], where they were utilized for the catalytic conversion of carbon dioxide, which is crucial for carbon capture, storage, and utilization, as well as for reducing $CO_2$ emissions.
 The zeolite samples were synthesized via a hydrothermal method using Indonesian kaolin.
-Their catalytic activity in the CO_2 methanation process was demonstrated to be strongly dependent on the acid-base and textural properties of the zeolites.
+Their catalytic activity in the $CO_2$ methanation process was demonstrated to be strongly dependent on the acid-base and textural properties of the zeolites.

 This study explores the potential application of natural Ukrainian zeolite (clinoptilolite) from the Sokyrnytsia deposit (Sokyrnytsia Zeolite Plant LLC), which possesses high mechanical strength and serves as a cost-effective raw material, highlighting its economic feasibility.
-The research focuses on the properties of natural Ukrainian zeolite (Zeo-0), its acid-activated form (Zeo-1), as well as powders modified with TiO2 nanoparticles - Zeo-0 and Zeo-1 (composites $TiO_2/Zeo-0$ and $TiO_2/Zeo-1$, respectively).
-The acid-base characteristics of materials were investigated using the Hammett indicator adsorption method.
+The research focuses on the properties of natural Ukrainian zeolite (Zeo-0), its acid-activated form (Zeo-1), as well as powders modified with TiO2 nanoparticles - Zeo-0 and Zeo-1 (composites TiO2/Zeo-0 and TiO2/Zeo-1, respectively). acid-base The characteristics of these materials were investigated using the Hammett indicator adsorption method.